Welcome to today's edition of the Rush 24-7 Podcast.

 There's no greater time than now, and there's no greater example of the reasons why than now.

-It is, it is, it is just to me, it is it's pathetic to listen to all of these anti-growth people come up and actually start sounding warning bells that we may actually produce more oil.
+It is just, to me, it's pathetic to listen to all of these anti-growth people come up and actually start sounding warning bells that we may actually produce more oil.

-That there's gonna be a trick and a conspiracy to make sure we drill for more oil as though that's a crime, as though what's happening in New Orleans has no relevance to crime, as though the fact that we can't deal with this, that's not criminal.
+That there's going to be a trick and a conspiracy to make sure we drill for more oil as though that's a crime, as though what's happening in New Orleans has no relevance to crime, as though the fact that we can't deal with this, that's not criminal.

 The fact that we haven't been able to deal with this kind of thing, that's not criminal.